Quasinormal spectra of higher dimensional regular black holes in theories with infinite curvature corrections: Basic equations

 This situation presents several problems.
 First, the Kretschmann scalar diverges at $r=0$, so the singularity persists.
 Second, the lower-order terms, which could partially regulate the interior, are effectively suppressed.

 These issues motivate considering the limit $N\rightarrow\infty$, which yields

 In this limit, the spacetime near the origin becomes (anti-)de Sitter, with a finite curvature scalar.
 Physically, this shows that the singularity can be smoothed out by the cumulative effect of infinitely many higher-curvature terms.
 A general solution can then be computed that is valid across all regimes.
 It should be noted, however, that this mechanism relies critically on the existence of an infinite series of terms and the convergence of the corresponding limit, which must be justified within a consistent theoretical framework.
-Valorous choices of the coupling constants lead to the regular black-hole configurations when taking into account the infinite tower of the higher-curvature corrections.
-Particular models are listed in table~\ref{tab:solutions}.
+Various choices of the coupling constants lead to regular black-hole configurations when the infinite tower of higher-curvature corrections is taken into account.
+In this paper, these choices are treated as controlled resummed models, useful for identifying robust consequences of regularity, rather than as unique predictions of a fundamental theory.
+Particular models are listed in table~\ref{tab:solutions} with additional properties listed in table~\ref{tab:ext-tab-sol}.

+In general, a fundamental higher-curvature theory would be expected to impose specific relations among the coefficients $\alpha_n$.
+However, in the absence of a complete underlying theory, such relations are not uniquely determined.
+Instead, one typically considers particular choices of the coefficients $\alpha_n$ as illustrative examples that lead to well-defined and tractable models.
+In this spirit, several explicit constructions were proposed in \cite{Bueno:2024dgm}, where different ad hoc relations among the $\alpha_n$ define infinite series with desirable properties, such as convergence and the existence of regular black hole solutions.
+These models, labeled $(a)$–$(e)$, should therefore be understood as representative examples rather than derivations from first principles.